dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 The URL generation process begins with a call to [LinkGenerator.GetPathByAddress](xref:Microsoft.AspNetCore.Routing.LinkGenerator.GetPathByAddress*) or a similar method.
 The method is provided with an address, a set of route values, and optionally information about the current request from `HttpContext`.

-The first step is to use the address to resolve a set of candidate endpoints using an `IAddressScheme<TAddress>` that matches the address's type. <!-- What is `IAddressScheme<TAddress>` ? -->
+The first step is to use the address to resolve a set of candidate endpoints using an [`IEndpointAddressScheme<TAddress>`](xref:Microsoft.AspNetCore.Routing.IEndpointAddressScheme`1) that matches the address's type.

 One of set of candidates is found by the address scheme, the endpoints are ordered and processed iteratively until a URL generation operation succeeds.
 URL generation does not check for ambiguities, the first result returned is the final result.